Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/quest_terms_and_conditions.md

 ## Contributions ##
-1. You may collect up to $2,700 in contributions from any individual through the Sagebrew service.
-You are responsible for refunding and managing any excessive donations that could cause legal ramifications to be taken against your campaign.
+1. You are responsible for managing any contribution limits placed on you or your campaign by the governing body that holds legal authority over the area you are campaigning or advocating within.
 2. Sagebrew will collect a total of 5% + 30 cents of contributions from Paid Quest accounts and 7% + 30 cents of contributions from unpaid Quest accounts.
 3. Sagebrew is not responsible for verifying the identity of any contributors.